Content Anonymization for Privacy in Long-form Audio: Experiments

 \section{Experiments}

 Our experimental framework is designed to evaluate the vulnerability of different anonymization strategies to content-based attacks.
-The results shown in Figure \ref{fig:preliminary_results} demonstrate the core problem: a standard ASR-TTS pipeline, which perfectly anonymizes the acoustic voice, remains highly vulnerable to a content-only attacker.
-The attacker's performance improves (higher EER) as more utterances from the same speaker are aggregated, confirming that linguistic style can be a biometric identifier~\cite{rivera-soto2021, aggazzotti2024can, aggazzotti2025asr}.
+The results shown in~\autoref{fig:preliminary_results} demonstrate the core problem: a standard ASR-TTS pipeline, which perfectly anonymizes the acoustic voice, remains highly vulnerable to a content-only attacker.
+The attacker's performance improves (lower EER) as more utterances from the same speaker are aggregated, confirming that linguistic style can be a biometric identifier~\cite{aggazzotti2024can,aggazzotti2025asr,rivera-soto2021}.
 Building on this, we conduct a comparative study of three anonymization strategies within the ASR-TTS pipeline: \begin{enumerate}[leftmargin=*,itemsep=0pt] \item \textbf{Audio-only Anonymization}: Only voice anonymization, no content modification.
-This serves as our primary baseline. \item \textbf{Content-only Anonymization}: Our proposed method involves paraphrasing the content to remove PII and alter its style. \item \textbf{Voice+Content Anonymization}: Paraphrase the content and then synthesize the paraphrases using an anonymized voice to obtain comprehensive speaker privacy. \end{enumerate}

-This series of experiments allows us to quantify the trade-offs between the level of content modification and the degree of privacy protection, providing a clear picture of the necessity of full stylistic anonymization for long-form audio.
+This serves as our primary baseline. \item \textbf{Content-only Anonymization}: Our proposed method involves paraphrasing the content to remove PII and alter its style. \item \textbf{Voice+Content Anonymization}: Paraphrase the content and then synthesize the paraphrases using an anonymized voice to obtain comprehensive speaker privacy. \end{enumerate} This series of experiments allows us to quantify the trade-offs between the level of content modification and the degree of privacy protection, providing a clear picture of the necessity of full stylistic anonymization for long-form audio.